 One of the first things I noticed when I started getting into blogging was the online military community.
 Other bloggers and readers who had been through what I had been through and who understood what military life was like.
 Over the years I have met so many military spouses online that are looking for tips and encouragement to get through their deployment or whatever else military life has thrown at them.

 Over the years I have heard some people say that military life isn’t hard or that because life is more difficult for other people, we shouldn’t even talk about what we are going through.
 They say that we should only speak of the positives of this life.
 That talking about the negatives isn’t good.

 While I agree that if you only talk about the bad, this life is going to be even harder, but I also know that military life is hard and it’s okay to say so.

 Here on my blog and in my online communities, I understand that not everything is going to be easy.
 I understand that some days are just going to be quite horrible.
 But you know what?
 There are a lot of benefits in sharing our stories, in letting others know what we are going through, and talking about when life gets hard.

 You are real

-Talking about how military life is hard is being real.
-I can tell you that as soon as my husband joined the Army, things changed for us.
+Things changed for us as soon as my husband joined the Army.
 He was gone, for months.
 He wasn’t always there like he was before.
 He had more rules and regulations than he did in civilian life.
 Everything changed for us.
 And life got a lot harder.

-So when someone talks about how hard military life is, they are being real.
+So when someone talks about how hard military life is, they are being real about their experiences.